LiveDimensions/VRRefAssist/Packages/com.livedimensions.vrfastscripting/README.md

 # VRFastScripting
- A set of custom attributes to automate time consuming references and repetitive tasks
+ A set of custom attributes to automate usually time consuming references and repetitive tasks